drspliff17/obang/README.md

 }
 ```

-Do not use `"!ghu"` or another configured prefix here
+Do not use `"!ghu"` or another configured prefix here.
-Prefixes such as `!` or `@` are only part of user-facing bang syntax
+Prefixes such as `!` or `@` are only part of user-facing bang syntax.

 ### Overrides

 A custom bang can override an existing loaded bang by matching its name or
-primary trigger
+primary trigger.

-Optional fields only replace the existing value when supplied by the custom bang
+Optional fields only replace the existing value when supplied by the custom bang.
-This makes small overrides possible without copying the entire existing entry
+This makes small overrides possible without copying the entire existing entry.

-Custom trigger ownership is authoritative
+Custom trigger ownership is authoritative.
 If a custom bang claims a primary trigger already used by another loaded bang,
-the conflicting entry is removed
+the conflicting entry is removed.
 If it claims an alias used by another bang, that alias is removed from the other
-entry
+entry.

 Aliases have three useful behaviours